goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

 node3 ansible_host=33.44.55.66
 ```

-> **Tip**
+{{% notice tip %}}
->
+The IP addresses shown here are just examples, your nodes will have different IP addresses.
-> The IP addresses shown here are just examples, your nodes will have different IP addresses.
+{{% /notice %}}

-Change the Playbook to point to the group "web":
+Change the Playbook to point to the group `web`:

 ```yaml
 ---